 Should I go on PEP?

-If you’re HIV-negative and your answer to any of the questions below is yes, talk to your doctor right away.
+If you’re HIV-negative, not on PrEP, and your answer to any of the questions below is yes, talk to your doctor right away.

 Did you bottom without a condom with someone who is either HIV-positive and not undetectable or someone whose HIV status you don’t know?